zpz/biglist/docs/index.rst

 implement this protocol rather than the standard |Sequence|_.

 Because a biglist manages any number of data files, a basic operation concerns reading one data file.
-Each subclass of :class:`~biglist._base.BiglistBase` implements its file-reading class as a subclass of :class:`FileReader`.
+Each subclass of :class:`BiglistBase` implements its file-reading class as a subclass of :class:`FileReader`.
 FileReader implements the :class:`Seq` protocol, hence the data items in one data file can be used like a list.
 Importantly, a FileReader instance does not load the data file upon initialization.